J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/1D time-independent quantum mechanics.md

 - The mean momentum is constant, with $\braket{P}=p_0$ and $\Delta P=\hbar/(\sqrt{2}\Delta)$
 	- A small spread in position indicates a large spread in momentum

-- The wave packet spreads, but maintains its group velocity
+- The wave packet disperses, but maintains its group velocity

 # Unbound states in piecewise-constant potentials